 8. Games and Activities

 When working with children, physical therapists may employ fun games and activities in addition to exercises to encourage the carryover of skills learned in therapy to a child’s daily life.
+This may include using obstacle courses, balance games, or even employing technology such as Wii Fit.

 For How Long is Physical Therapy for Cerebral Palsy Necessary?